activitystream/slate/source/includes/_old/_aspects.md

 ```
 Events spanning a wide time range can be pulled together and collapsed into a group and placed in the stream according to the most recent event in the group.
 This behaviour is common in email programs where an email thread is grouped together and collapsed, showing only the latest email.

 To achieve this the messages in the group must have the same group value.
-If the grouped events are of different event-types then they also need to specify a scope.
+If the grouped events are of different action then they also need to specify a scope.
 That way all the different email event messages can specify “email” as their collapse group and the main subject, without RE:/FWD: prefixes, as their value.

 Field | Type | Description
 ----- | ---- | -----------
-group | String | The common value used to group and collapse all found events of this same event type. (see type for grouping different event types together)
+group | String | The common value used to group and collapse all found events of this same action. (see action for grouping different event types together)
 scope | String | To group events of multiple event-types into the same group then put a common scope here.

 Make sure all messages meant to be collapsed together share the same group and scope settings.